efuzy/efuzy/docs/src/pages/start/how-to-use-vue.md

 </style>
 ```

-## Using Quasar Directives
+## Using Efuzy Directives
-Quasar comes with a few custom [Vue Directives](https://vuejs.org/v2/guide/custom-directive.html).
+Efuzy comes with a few custom [Vue Directives](https://vuejs.org/v2/guide/custom-directive.html).
 These directives can be applied on almost any DOM element or Component.

-Example of a Quasar directive:
+Example of a Efuzy directive:
 ```html
 <div v-ripple>Click Me</div>
 ```

 > Notice how Ripple is used in the HTML template as `v-ripple`.
 Vue directives are prefixed with `v-`.

-In order for you to use any of the directives that Quasar supplies, you first need to tell Quasar you want it embedded.
-Open `/quasar.conf.js` file and add the following reference:
+In order for you to use any of the directives that Efuzy supplies, you first need to tell Efuzy you want it embedded.
+Open `/efuzy.conf.js` file and add the following reference:

 ```js
 framework: {